dbt-labs/docs.getdbt.com/website/docs/docs/cloud/git/setup-azure.md

 Once connected, dbt Cloud displays the email address of the service user so you know which user's permissions are enabling headless actions in deployment environments.
 To change which account is connected, disconnect the profile in dbt Cloud, sign into the alternative Azure DevOps service account, and re-link the account in dbt Cloud.

 :::info Personal Access Tokens (PATs) dbt Cloud leverages the service user to generate temporary access tokens called [PATs](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?toc=%2Fazure%2Fdevops%2Fmarketplace-extensibility%2Ftoc.json&view=azure-devops&tabs=Windows).

-These tokens are limited in scope, and only valid for a short period of 5 minutes and become invalid after they are used to make an API call.
+These tokens are limited in scope, are only valid for 5 minutes, and become invalid after a single API call.

 These tokens are limited to the following [scopes](https://learn.microsoft.com/en-us/azure/devops/integrate/get-started/authentication/oauth?view=azure-devops):
 - `vso.code_full` : Grants full access to source code, metadata about commits, changesets, branches, and other version control artifacts.
 Also grants the ability to create and manage code repositories, create and manage pull requests and code reviews, and to receive notifications about version control events via service hooks.
 Also includes limited support for Client OM APIs.